myownelixir/DadaSliceR1.0/README.md

 install.packages("seewave")
 install.packages("dplyr")
 ```
-Point to the path where you keep the sample that you want to process:
+Point to the path where you keep your samples you want to process:

 ```r
 input <- "C:/some_folder/audiofiles/"